 200-level and beyond

 Good grades (normally at least a B) in LAWS101 and LAWS110 are necessary to advance into second-year Law.
 Refer to the Bachelor of Laws page for details of second-year study.

 Diversity and flexibility characterise third and fourth-year Law.
 There is an array of optional courses, which cover a broad range of areas including:

-See the Bachelor of Laws page for details of the Bachelor of Laws Honours.
+See the Bachelor of Laws page for details of the Bachelor of Laws Honours option for good students.

 Law graduates wishing to seek admission as Barristers and Solicitors of the High Court of New Zealand are required to undertake a Professional Legal Studies course following completion of their LLB.
 This is administered by institutions which are independent of the universities.

 Law degrees are popular because of the value placed on core legal skills and the career opportunities available to graduates.
 UC Law graduates can be found among the judiciary and at all levels of the legal profession, across New Zealand and the world.